5 Employee Feedback Examples and How to Use Them

 Coaching could be a mix of appreciation and evaluation.
 When you coach people, you assist them so they can expand their knowledge, enhance their skills, and level up their capabilities.

-What Is the Importance of Employee Feedback?
+What Is the Importance of Employee Feedback?What Is the Importance of Employee Feedback-1

 Employee feedback can be an excellent collaboration tool to create great employee experiences.
 Employee feedback can boost morale and enhance performances, making employees more engaged.
 According to the Harvard Business Review, when employees are happy, productivity increases by 31%, accuracy on tasks goes up by 19%, and sales rise by 37%.

-While you can provide verbal feedback, action or change in the process or system may also serve as feedback to let employees know that you care for them.
+While you can provide verbal feedback, an action or change in the process or system may also serve as feedback to let employees know that you care for them.
 This creates a strong workplace culture and solid foundation for good employee mental health.

 This is especially true when you position feedback as learning, and deliver it with respect.
 To draw an analogy, there’s a company called Mos that teaches young people about banking and budgeting their money.
 Although teens have been around money, they usually are not as good at handling it.
 So, it would be wrong to start out by scolding them if they make a mistake with money.
 Instead, Mos helps set up special bank accounts for teenagers, teaches teens how it works, and shares several best practices to avoid and fix early financial mistakes.